 nilmulti-bulk when no element could be popped and the timeout expired.

-- A three-element multi-bulk with the first element being the name of the key where a member was popped, the second element being the score of the popped member, and the third element being the popped member itself.
+- A three-element multi-bulk with the first element being the name of the key where a member was popped, the second element is the popped member itself, and the third element is the score of the popped element.